MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-and-ops/get-started/glossary.md

 [!include[banner](../includes/banner.md)]

-Þessi orðalisti skilgreinir helstu hugtök í Dynamics 365 for Finance and Operations, Enterprise edition.
+Þessi orðalisti skilgreinir helstu hugtök í Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.

 ### <a name="a"></a>**B**